sassoftware/esp-studio-examples/Advanced/transpose_wide/README.md

 Use the resources in the [esp-studio-examples/Advanced/transpose_long/](https://github.com/sassoftware/esp-studio-examples/tree/main/Advanced/transpose_long) directory:
 1. Observe that the [input-long.csv](https://github.com/sassoftware/esp-studio-examples/blob/main/Advanced/transpose_long/input-long.csv) file contains only one event.
 The event contains information for just one plane The value and time associated with pitch, yaw, roll, and velocity are included in this event.
 Latitude and longitude are included too.
 2. Open the project, and view the output schema and settings for the SourceW and TransposeL windows.
 3. Test the example.
-You must specify the following date format: `%Y-%m-%d %H:%M:%S`.
+If you use the **Publish** button to publish events from the `input-long.csv` file into the SourceW window, you must specify the following date format: `%Y-%m-%d %H:%M:%S`.

 The following figure shows the results for the SourceW tab.